iar1000/DolfinFisherSolver/Performance/README.md

 This subpart of the simulation is testing different linear solver/ preconditioner pairs for the Newton solver.
 It is currently adapted to work on Euler.

 ### Build PerformanceTester
 All the requirements from building FisherSolver must be fullfiled to build the PerformanceTester.
-If this is the case do the following:
+If this is the case do the following in the Performance/ folder:
-1. build missing folders from within /Performance folder:
- `mkdir src/build && mkdir output`
-2. Setup and compile normal mode
+1. Setup and compile normal mode
 `cd src && ./cmake_init.sh && cd build && make` or
 Setup and compile debug mode with gprof output
 `cd src && ./cmake_init_debug.sh && cd build && make`